Young qawwal makes his mark

-Every qawwal is bound to perform at shrines and this legacy will continue throughout a qawwal’s life, because the atmosphere is always electric and the response is instant and this is the place where stars are born.
+LAHORE-Every qawwal is bound to perform at shrines and this legacy will continue throughout a qawwal’s life because the atmosphere is always electric and the response is instant and this is the place where stars are born.

 Ahsan Ashraf, 13-year-old, teenage singer inspired by legendary qawwal Nusrat Fateh Ali Khan, is being trained in Sufi qawwali for the last seven years by Ustad Ansar Ali Khan.